bnadlerjr/lein-compojure/README.md

 1. `lein deploy clojars`

 ## TODO:
-* document how to use prone
-* document how to focus a single autotest
 * HTTP Basic Auth by default
 * investigate how mount could fit in
 * optional postgresql support w/ migrations